Back to articles

 • Facilitate recovery

-Sport tests the immune system
+Sport challenges the immune system

 Sport can also boost the immune system

-Be careful, however, not to overdo it, because when the effort is intense, the production of cells, such as lymphocytes, increases very quickly and then decreases or even disappears after the effort.
+Be careful not to overdo it, however, because when the effort is intense, the production of cells, such as lymphocytes, increases very quickly and then decreases or even disappears after the effort.

-Vitamins and minerals, unstoppable defenses of the immune system
+Vitamins and minerals, the immune system’s unstoppable defenses

 Iron is a vital element for the proper functioning of the body, it allows the transport of oxygen in the body, the formation of red blood cells and the regeneration of lymphocytes.
 It effectively improves immune defenses.

-Our advice for other products:
+Our advice on other products:

 [1] Matheus Pintanel Silva de Freitas.
 (2016).
 The Effect of Different Volumes of Physical Exercise on the Immune System.
 Federal University of Pelotas.